 - The screen should go black when you release the Home button and you should see the “iTunes as detected an iPhone in recovery mode” message popup in iTunes.

 When the message appears, click “OK” and then click “Restore” to restore the iPhone and fix the problem.

-If you try all the solutions above and the device is still stuck on the Apple logo, it may be time to consider getting the device repaired.
+If you try all the solutions above and the device is still stuck at Apple logo, it may be time to consider getting the device repaired.
 If your device is still under warranty and there is no other damage to it, Apple should cover the cost of the repair.

 If you decide to contact Apple for further assistance, you should know that there is a possibility that you’ll have to get a new device.
 This is because this particular problem is often caused by a problem with the device’s logic board and the logic board is not something that can be easily replaced.